Framework Partnership Agreement under the Humanitarian Aid Regulation - HAR FPA

 Please consult the full set of criteria, the applied benchmarks, the application form and the supporting documentation before submitting the Application Questionnaire English; French.

 Procedure and timeline to apply for the signature of the FPA

-The application period started on 30th September 2013 and will remain open until 12 months before the expiry of the current FPA on 31st December 2018.
+The application period started on 30th September 2013 and will remain open until 31 March 2018.

 Applications for the signature of the FPA must be made online through the electronic exchange system APPEL

 In the first phase of application, the applicant needs to take the following steps:

 - Choose the language of the application (English or French),

 - Choose the type of the application (niche or non-niche, whereby niche organisations provide support and capacity-building activities necessary for the implementation of a programme or an action),